 Keywords:Pediatric Respiratory Severity score, Respiratory distress, Triage

-Objective: To determine the severity of acute respiratory infections by using Pediatric Respiratory Severity Score (PRESS) in children.
+Objective: To determine the severity of acute respiratory infections in children by using Pediatric Respiratory Severity Score (PRESS).

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University